Ryadel/2DRogueTest/README.md

-# 2DRogueTest – A Simple 2D Roguelike Prototype in Unity
+# 2DRogueTest – A Simple 2D Roguelike Prototype in Unity using Visual Studio 2022 and C#

 Welcome, adventurer! 🧙‍♂️